paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

+#### Amendment of Subsection (a)(5)
+Pub.
+L. 119–21, title VIII, § 82003(a)(1), (3), July 4, 2025, 139 Stat.
+348, provided that, effective on July 1, 2027, and applicable with respect to any loan made, insured, or guaranteed under this subchapter, subsection (a)(5) of this section is amended by striking “one time” and inserting “two times”.
+See 2025 Amendment notes below.

 #### Amendments
+2025—Subsec. (a)(1)(B).
+Pub.
+L. 119–21, § 82003(b), inserted at end “With respect to a borrower who has 1 or more loans made under part D on or after July 1, 2027 that are described in subparagraph (A), the total monthly payment of the borrower for all such loans shall not be less than $10.”

+Subsec. (a)(5).
+Pub.
+L. 119–21, § 82003(a)(1), substituted “two times” for “one time”.

 2013—Subsec. (a)(1)(A)(ii).
 Pub.
 L. 113–67, § 501(1), added cl. (ii) and struck out former cl. (ii) which read as follows: “on or before September 30, 2011, assign the loan to the Secretary if—

 “(I) the Secretary has determined that market conditions unduly limit a guaranty agency’s ability to sell loans under clause (i); and